Rinat Akhmetov: Personal life

+In a sale completed in 2024, Akhmetov purchased a five-floor apartment with 21 rooms in the "Le Renzo" building in Monaco.
+It stretches over approximately 2,500 square meters (27,000 square feet), not counting balconies and terraces looking out over the Mediterranean Sea.
+It also has a private swimming pool, jacuzzi and comes with at least eight parking spots.
+The price was indicated to be €471 million ($554 million).

 Philanthropy

 Researcher Natalya Kolosova believes that Rinat Akhmetov is one of the first modern Ukrainian philanthropists who switched from spontaneous aid to a systematic approach.
 Since 2006, Akhmetov has been among the leading philanthropists of Ukraine.
 According to various sources, he is among the first in terms of the amount of funds allocated to charity.

 In 2005, on the initiative of Rinat Akhmetov, the SCM corporate charitable foundation Development of Ukraine was created (since 2018, the Rinat Akhmetov Foundation).
 Its main areas of activity include: national health, family, targeted assistance, dynamic culture, and modern education.
 Since March 2008, the fund has been separated from the company and operates as a personal charitable foundation of Rinat Akhmetov, it maintains a partnership with SCM.
 This Foundation is one of the most famous charitable organizations in Ukraine.

 During 2007–2013 there was the Foundation for Effective Governance founded by Rinat Akhmetov.
 The organization was supporting the authorities and civil society institutions of Ukraine in the development of programs for the long-term economic development of the state.
 During its work, the Foundation was preparing The Ukraine Competitiveness Report for the World Economic Forum and created two clusters in Lviv (IT and woodworking).

 In August 2014, on the basis of the Foundation for Development of Ukraine, Rinat Akhmetov Humanitarian Center Pomozhem was created, which provides humanitarian assistance in the form of food packages, medicines, and psychological assistance to citizens.
 More than 800 thousand people received 12-kilogram packages every month.
 For three years, the Humanitarian Center saved more than 1,139,000 people from death, hunger and disease in eastern Ukraine and became the largest humanitarian mission in the country.
 More than 39 thousand people were evacuated from the combat zone by the resources of this organization.
 Since February 2017, the Humanitarian Center has been working only on the territory controlled by Ukraine.
 In the Donetsk region, the Humanitarian Center is one of the most famous charitable organizations (2018).